FUSED-Net: Detecting Traffic Signs with Limited Data: Results Discussion

 By incorporating such diverse and domain-specific target datasets in our cross-domain testing, we establish a robust platform for evaluating the cross-domain generalization capability of \modelName.
 The inclusion ensures that the framework is tested under conditions that closely mirror the complexities of real-world applications, where the training and target domains often differ significantly.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-Our proposed framework, \modelName, leverages a variant of Faster R-CNN that is seamlessly integrated within the Detectron2 framework.
-Specifically, we employ ResNet-101 in combination with a Feature Pyramid Network (FPN) as the backbone of the architecture, ensuring robust multi-scale feature extraction.
-For optimization, we utilized the standard Stochastic Gradient Descent (SGD) solver with a momentum of $0.9$, accompanied by a weight decay parameter of $10^{-4}$ to prevent overfitting.
-Data augmentation was a critical aspect of our implementation, and we applied color jitter with an $0.8$ probability using the transformations provided by the torchvision library \cite{marcel2010torchvision}, enhancing the diversity and resilience of the training data.
+\paragraph{Framework and Architecture} Our proposed framework, FUSED-Net, leverages a variant of Faster R-CNN seamlessly integrated within the Detectron2 framework.
+Specifically, we employ ResNet-101 in combination with a Feature Pyramid Network (FPN) as the backbone, ensuring robust multi-scale feature extraction.
+Data augmentation was a critical aspect of our implementation; we applied color jitter with a probability of $0.8$ (as recommended by \cite{chen2020simple}) using the transformations provided by the torchvision library \cite{marcel2010torchvision}, enhancing the diversity and resilience of the training data.